appcelerator-modules/ti.omniture/documentation/mediaTracker.md

 An _omniture_ module object which represents an Omniture media tracker.

-_Ti.Omniture.MediaTracker_ automatically tracks [Ti.Media.VideoPlayer][] events, such as start, stop, and pause.
+On iOS _Ti.Omniture.MediaTracker_ automatically tracks [Ti.Media.VideoPlayer][] events, such as start, stop, and pause.

 This prevents you from needing to manually track these events and call the `open`, `play`, `stop`, and `close` methods directly.

+On Android there is not automatic tracking, so open, play, stop, and close methods must be called manually.
+See the examples below and in the example app.

 Properties can be set on the _Ti.Omniture.MediaTracker_ object in two ways: